The Best Coleslaw (with Greek Yogurt!)

 Shredded coleslaw with creamy yogurt dressing with fresh cilantro on a plate with a fork.

 • Shred them to perfection.
-Call me a perfectionist but I’m a firm believer that the success of your slaw depends on how well-shredded your cabbage is.
-If I’m preparing ahead, I prefer thicker slices that won’t turn mushy over time but if I’m serving it right away, thin and crunchy slices are the best.
+Call me a perfectionist, but I firmly believe that your slaw's success depends on how well-shredded your cabbage is.
+If I'm preparing ahead, I prefer thicker slices that won't turn mushy over time, but if I'm serving it right away, thin and crunchy slices are the best.
 My Creamy Mexican Coleslaw has an entire section dedicated to getting the perfect cut, so check that out!

 Frequently Asked Questions